Meet Your MCAT Experts & Live Instructors

 For Kat, MCAT teaching goes beyond explaining concepts and answering questions.
 Teaching is also about helping students develop the confidence, critical thinking skills, and study habits that will not only allow them to succeed on MCAT test day, but will carry over into medical school and throughout their lives.
 Kat got a perfect 132 on the Bio/Biochem and Psych/Soc sections of the MCAT and likes to remind students that, with a foundational understanding of content and strong problem-solving skills, you don't need to know everything in order to achieve a perfect score.
 A former D1 athlete and lover of games, Kat enjoys working with students to help them view the MCAT as a puzzle and ultimately "crack the MCAT code."
 Currently, Kat is a clinical researcher in the Department of Orthopedics at Seattle Children's Hospital and serves as a director for the nonprofit organization Synapse National.
 In her free time, Kathryn can usually be found hiking, skiing, or playing beach volleyball!

 Pooja has been tutoring for the MCAT since July of 2020 and has tutored for relevant science courses since 2018.
 For her, the best part of tutoring is using the way her students learn to enable them to maximize their full potential.
 Pooja got a perfect 132 on the Psych/Soc section and a 131 on both the Chem/Phys and Bio/Biochem sections and makes sure her students understand not only the content but also the experiments and key strategies.
-She also does research at multiple laboratories and is completing her honors thesis before graduating in May 2021.
-In her spare time, she likes to watch TV shows, cook with her friends, play the ukulele, and take care of her plants.
+In medical school, Pooja serves as a part of her school's Dean's Advisory Committee on class council, is leading a quality improvement project that involves 4 student run-free clinics, and is a co-president of her school's Broadway Haven Players student performance group.
+In her spare time, she likes to watch TV shows, cook with her friends, and explore New York City.